-- Credit cards are accepted for payment of accommodation & activities (except for the Alexandria Hiking trail, Zuurberg horse trails, Kabouga accommodation and 4x4 trail), shop purchases and restaurant meals.
+- Credit cards are accepted for payment of accommodation and activities (except for the Alexandria Hiking trail, Zuurberg horse trails, Kabouga accommodation and the 4x4 trail), shop purchases, petrol and/or diesel and restaurant meals.

-Camp Matyholweni does not have restaurant, shop or swimming pool facilities situated at the rest camp.
-Shop and fuel station facilities are available in the nearby town of Colchester.
+Camp Matyholweni does not have restaurant, shop or swimming pool facilities.
+Shops, banks, restaurants and fuel station facilities are available in the nearby seaside village of Colchester.

 Natural & Cultural History